 The 200 hour Immersion:

 This a comprehensive study of the theory and practice of the Thai Bodywork arts.
 History, Philosophy, Wai Khru, Element Theory, bodywork and adjunct therapies are included.
 Homework, reading assignments and practice logs are required throughout the program in order for participants to develop foundational understanding and knowledge, as well as feeling, sensing, and responding.
-In the last 3 months of their studies, students will work in a supervised clinical setting, designing session plans and charting outcomes for real clients with everyday issues.
 This program enables Yoga Teachers with a minimum of 200 hours Yoga Alliance recognized Teacher training to practice Thai Yoga in the State of Connecticut.
 Yoga Teachers with 200 hours of Thai training do not need a massage license to perform Thai Massage in Connecticut.

 The basic foundation of Thai Massage, we spend time learning techniques, body mechanics, and sensing and feeling.
 The student will be exposed to the "classic routine", which is essentially what is taught at schools in Chiang Mai, Thailand today.
 An additional 20 hours of logged practice, 6 hours receiving, personal supervision, and consultation with the Instructor are required in order to satisfactorily complete the course.